 We demonstrate temporal group delays in coherently coupled high- Q multicavity photonic crystals, in an all-optical analog to electromagnetically induced transparency.
-We report deterministic control of the group delay up to 4× the single cavity lifetime in our room-temperature chip.
+We report deterministic control of the group delay up to 4x the single cavity lifetime in our room-temperature chip.
 Supported by three-dimensional numerical simulations and theoretical analyses, our multipump beam approach enables control of the multicavity resonances and intercavity phase, in both single and double transparency peaks.
-The standing-wave wavelength-scale photon localization allows direct scalability for chip-scale optical pulse trapping and coupled-cavity quantum electrodynamics. © 2010 American Institute of Physics.
+The standing-wave wavelength-scale photon localization allows direct scalability for chip-scale optical pulse trapping and coupled-cavity quantum electrodynamics.

-S. Kocaman et al., "Observations of Temporal Group Delays in Slow-Light Multiple Coupled Photonic Crystal Cavities," Applied Physics Letters, American Institute of Physics (AIP), Jan 2010.
+S. Kocaman et al., "Observations of Temporal Group Delays in Slow-Light Multiple Coupled Photonic Crystal Cavities," Applied Physics Letters, vol. 96, no. 2, American Institute of Physics (AIP), Jun 2010.

 Mechanical and Aerospace Engineering

 © 2010 American Institute of Physics (AIP), All rights reserved.